 The first step is to find the extent of export success for every country.
-An aboveaverage export performance shows that new products are successfully marketed internationally.
-The greater a country's export surplus within a group of homogeneous products in bilateral trade, the higher the estimated competitiveness will be (Grubel 1975).
-To measure competitive advantages between two countries, the ratio of export surpluses to total trade volume (CAtik) within a product group p should therefore
+An above-average export performance shows that new products are successfully marketed internationally.
+The more a country succeeds in working out an export surplus within a group of homogeneous products in bilateral trade, the higher the estimated competitiveness will be (Grubel 1975).
+To measure competitive advantages between two countries, the ratio of export surpluses to total trade volume (CA{tik}) within a product group p should therefore be applied: